Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 \subsection{Layered graphs and their graded minors}

 A \emph{layered graph} is the data of a graph $G=(V, E)$ and an ordered partition $\pi=(\pi_1, \dots, \pi_r)$ on the set of edges $E$.
-The elements $\pi_j$ are called \emph{layers}.
-The integer $r$ is called the \emph{depth} of the layered graph $G$, which thus equals the depth of the underlying ordered partition.
+We call $\pi$ a \emph{layering} and the elements $\pi_j$ of $\pi$ the \emph{layers}.
+The integer $r$ is called the \emph{rank} of the layered graph $G$, which thus equals the rank of the ordered partition $\pi$.
 By an abuse of the notation, we use the same letter $G$ to denote the layered graph $(V, E, \pi)$.
-The genus of a layered graph is defined to be equal to that of its underlying graph.
+The genus of a layered graph is defined as that of its underlying graph.

 Let now $G=(V, E, \pi)$ be a layered graph with the ordered partition $\pi = (\pi_1, \dots, \pi_r)$ of $E$.
 We define the \emph{graded minors} of $G$ as follows.

 Consider the filtration

 associated to $\pi$.
 For each $j$, we let